DataCite Metadata Schema

 CaltechDATA is an institutional data repository for Caltech.
 Caltech library runs the repository to preserve the accomplishments of Caltech researchers and share their results with the world.
 Caltech-associated researchers can upload data, link data with their publications, and assign a permanent DOI so that others can reference the data set.
 The repository also preserves software and has automatic Github integration.
 All files present in the repository are open access or embargoed, and all metadata is always available to the public.

 Environmental Data Portal

-EnviDat is a unified and managed access portal for data from WSL and SLF.
-EnviDat is designed as a portal to publish, connect and search across existing data but is not intended to become a large data centre hosting original data.
+EnviDat is the environmental data portal and repository developed by the Swiss Federal Research Institute WSL.
+The portal provides unified and managed access to environmental monitoring and research data.
+The portal has the capability to host and publish data sets.
 While sharing of data is centrally facilitated, data management remains decentralised and the know-how and responsibility to curate research data remains with the original data providers.

 CyVerse Data Common Repository

 The Data Commons provides services to manage, organize, preserve, publish, discover, and reuse data.
 Using our pipelines, you can easily publish data to the NCBI or directly to the CyVerse Data Commons.
 CyVerse Curated Data are stable and have DOIs.
 Community Released Data are maintained by community members and may not be permanent.

 A lightweight digital repository for data based on the concepts of collections of filesets.
 Both the collection and the fileset are assigned a DOI by the DataCite organisation which can be quoted in articles